Destination Goal examples

 Goals for multiple criteria

-You can define a Goal for multiple criteria, such as a visit to two specific sections of your website, or a visit to any page within a sub-directory of your website.
+You can define a Goal for multiple criteria, such as an interaction with two specific sections of your website, or a go to any page within a sub-directory of your website.
 To do this, use Regular expression as your match type.
 See Match types below for more details.
 The following examples illustrate these scenarios:

 ^/sports/.*to match a Goal when any page within the sports directory is viewed